organicmaps/organicmaps/docs/INSTALL.md

 - a `--shallow-submodules` option to _shallow clone_ the submodules (save ~1.3Gb) - this is suitable for a generic development if no work on submodules is planned.

 If you mistakenly did a `git clone` without checking out submodules, you can run `git submodule update --init --recursive`.
-If you want to do so shallowly, you can add `--depth=1` to the update command.
+If you don't want to clone complete submodules, you can add `--depth=1` to the update command.

 To be able to publish the app in stores e.g. in Google Play its necessary to populate some configs with private keys, etc.
 Check `./configure.sh --help` to see how to copy the configs automatically from a private repository.